-We are developing a workload reduction toolkit to help schools manage the workloads of their teachers effectively.
+We're developing a service to help schools manage their workload effectively.

 If you have practical examples and tools that you've used to reduce workload in your school we'd like to hear from you, for example staff workload surveys, protocols for staff meetings or policies which remove unnecessary work.